Early Career Forum 2026-

 How are abstracts reviewed?

-Abstracts will be reviewed by the symposium organiser against criteria (relevance, clarity, originality, and cross-sectoral contribution).
+Abstracts will be reviewed by the forum organiser against criteria (relevance, clarity, originality, and cross-sectoral contribution).

 What is the format of the day?